Jakkapan-a/TcBUTTON/README.md

 - BUTTON - KEYWORD02
 <!-- Method -->
 ## Method BUTTON
-- BUTTON (SET PIN NUMBER FOR BUTTON, SET REVERSE FOR BUTTON (Default = false)) METHOD06
+- BUTTON name(SET PIN NUMBER FOR BUTTON, SET REVERSE FOR BUTTON (Default = false)) METHOD06
-- IsPressed - METHOD07 return read pin true if button is pressed
+- IsPressed - METHOD07 return true if button is pressed
 <!-- Stipulation -->
 ## Stipulation
 - Use the library pinout and button for arduino digital pin only